I have been avidly reading Kiplinger’s Personal Finance magazine since I have been in college, when I would read the latest edition at the library.

 - Stock and bond investing

 In my opinion, the magazine is geared more towards middle-aged GenX families and those nearing retirement, but they are including more content for Millennials.

 Plus, their stock and mutual funds tips can be applied by any reader.
 Kiplinger’s advocates long-term investing and low-cost investing (no-load funds or index funds with low expense ratios).

 Each month they have several columnists that cover a variety of topics.

-Here’s an overview of the articles from the February 2019 issues.
+Here’s an overview of the articles from the April 2021 issue.
 The format is very consistent each month, but every few months they have their annual and “best stocks/ETFs/Mutual Funds to buy” and a mid-year checkup.

 - Opening pages usually provide a brief summary of the latest financial trends

 - In this issue, you can read short articles about potential tax changes and monitoring credit reports